Variations in traffic light operation: Prepare to stop

-Strobe lights
+White strobe lights

 A number of countries installed strobe lights on traffic signals until the 1990s.
 Such installations have since then been prohibited by both the FHWA and the Vienna Convention.

 United States

 In some parts of the US, a few traffic lights have slowly flashing white strobe lights superimposed on the center of the red light, which are activated when the red light itself is illuminated.
-These are common on highways with few traffic signals, in high-traffic, and/or high-speed areas (where drivers running red lights are a major problem), in a place where a regular traveler wouldn't expect a signal (such as a newly erected signal or one put up for construction) in other situations where extra work may be needed to draw attention to the status of the light (such as in an area where many other red lights approximate the brightness, placement and color of a red traffic signal), or the strobe may also be a flash from a camera located within the traffic signal itself (there has been much dispute as to whether this is legal or not).
+These are common on highways with few traffic signals; in high-traffic, and high-speed areas (where drivers running red lights are a major problem); in places where regular travelers would not expect a signal (such as a newly erected signal or one put up for construction); and in other situations where extra work may be needed to draw attention to the status of the light (such as in an area where many other red lights approximate the brightness, placement and color of a red traffic signal).
+The strobe may also be a flash from a camera located within the traffic signal itself (there has been much dispute as to whether this is legal or not).
 These are also used in areas prone to fog, as the strobing white light may be visible from a distance while the standard red light is not.
 A newer variant uses a flashing white LED ring located on the outer edge of the red indication as opposed to in the center of the red.
-Typically one strobe equipped signal is mounted as a supplement between two normal signal heads.
-It is worthy of note that such strobe installations have been prohibited by the FHWA since 1990; however, individual states have been slow to conform.
+Typically one strobe-equipped signal is mounted as a supplement between two normal signal heads.
+However such strobe installations have been prohibited by the FHWA since 1990; but individual states have been slow to conform.
 The current MUTCD (2009 edition) contains an explicit prohibition against their use; therefore, it is still FHWA's position that strobe lights are not allowed in traffic signals and no further experimentation with these types of strobe lights in traffic signals will be approved.

-An example of this is located at the end of the Massachusetts I-90 Exit 51 in Chicopee, where the ramp ends at I-291.
+An example of this was located at the end of the Massachusetts I-90 Exit 51 in Chicopee, where the ramp ends at I-291.
+It has since been replaced with a completely modern design.
+Another example of this is at the intersection of Alabama State Route 53 and Dale County route 18 in which traffic approaching on AL-53 have a strobe light, although it appears that they no longer flash anymore and serve as a single red light now.

 Europe and Asia

-Like in the US, strobe lights are not allowed in traffic signals in European and Asian countries.
-The Vienna Convention on Road Signs and Signals, including the European Annex, contains an explicit prohibition against their use, and any installation of strobe lights in traffic signals is in the breach of the convention.
+As in the US, strobe lights are not allowed in traffic signals in European and Asian countries.
+The Vienna Convention on Road Signs and Signals, including the European Annex, contains an explicit prohibition against their use, and any installation of strobe lights in traffic signals is in breach of the convention.